get-me-power/Tweet.vim/README.md

 :RT
 ```

-You want to do favorite, you run below command and input tweet id
+You want to do favorite, you run below command and input tweet id.

 ```
 :Favo
 ```

-** If you feel to spicy to write tweet id, you can copy and paste! **
+**If you feel to spicy to write tweet id, you can copy and paste!**

-Please run this command after yank tweet id
+Please run this command after yank tweet id.

 ```
 <C-R>"